Background to the Theme

 Our reliance on online systems means that successful cyber attacks are likely to have significant and damaging consequences.
 The combination of increased threats, vulnerabilities and consequences increases our exposure to cyber risks.
 Better cybersecurity can help reduce risks to an acceptable level.

-Further research is needed to develop a clearer understanding of current and future vulnerabilities, the threats and consequences that result from them and the inadequacies of current approaches
+Further research is needed to develop a clearer understanding of current and future vulnerabilities, the threats and consequences that result from them and the inadequacies of current approaches.
+It was with this in mind that EPSRC and PaCCS ran the Human Dimensions of Cyber Security Grants scheme, which emerged from a 2014 workshop on the subject.

-Full details of the call and application process can be found on the EPSRC website.
-Further information is also available from Miriam Dowle (Miriam.Dowle@epsrc.ac.uk).
-Researchers looking for advice on engagement with non-academic stakeholders to get some help with the “Pathway to Impact”, please contact Dr. Tristram Riley-Smith by email (email@example.com).
+Researchers looking for advice on engagement with non-academic stakeholders to get some help with pathways to impact in the cybersecurity space are encouraged to contact Dr. Tristram Riley-Smith by email (firstname.lastname@example.org).